Elite athlete, coach and performer program

 Via customised support and the implementation of flexible study arrangements elite athletes, coaches and performers can strive for success in both the sporting/performance and academic arenas.

-An elite athlete or coach is a person who participates in, or coaches sport at a level of national or international competition.
+An elite athlete or coach is a person who participates in, or coaches sport at a level of state, national or international competition.

 An elite performer is a person who participates in significant state, national or international performances, productions installations, competitions or events.